aplaceforallmystuff/ISS-Tracker/README.md

 ## 🌟 Features

 ### Real-Time Tracking
-- **Live ISS Position** - Updates every 2 seconds with current coordinates
+- **Live ISS Position** - Updates every 2 seconds with current coordinates, displayed in the stats panel
 - **Orbital Trajectory** - Visual path showing where the ISS has been and where it's going
-- **Flight Statistics** - Current altitude, velocity, orbits completed today (since local midnight), and sunlight status (daylight/eclipse)
+- **Flight Statistics** - Current altitude and velocity, displayed in the stats panel
 - **Sunlight Indicator** - Shows if the ISS is currently in daylight or eclipse
 - **Auto-Follow Mode** - Keep the ISS centred on screen as it moves

 ### Live Video Stream
-- **NASA Live Feed** - Direct stream from ISS cameras showing Earth views
+- **NASA Live Feed** - Direct stream from ISS cameras showing Earth views (single source)
-- **Split Screen Interface** - Map view above, live video below
 - **Full HD Support** - Watch Earth from space in high definition

 ### Pass Predictions